akjasim/python-project-automation/README.md

 #### 4) Add environment variables.
 Google on 'how to add environment variable in windows', if you're not comfortable with it.

-##### Note: There are two pairs below and each pair consists of variable name and variable value.
+##### Note: There are two environment variables you have to set which is shown below and each pair consists of variable name and variable value.

 ```bash
 github_user  YOUR_GITHUB_USERNAME